Optimization

 Optimization algorithm

-Any standard optimzation algorithm like SGD, SignSGD, Adam with or without momentum works.
+Any standard optimization algorithm like SGD, SignSGD, Adam, or L-BFSG with or without momentum works.

 Note that we need a special asset, that balances the portfolio to always sum to one.
 It is not a trainable parameter.
 By convention we choose cash to fill this role.